Multimedia signal processing and machine learning

 Application-focused video coding for compressed-domain video analysis

 Information-rich video contents are now effectively used for a large number of “non-viewing” applications in computer vision, video telemetry, photogrammetry, information forensics, and cybersecurity.
-The massive growth in video data repository has also created demand for meta-applications of video data such as automated video indexing and cataloging for browsing and query-based retrieval.
+The massive growth in video data repository has also created demand for meta-applications of video data such as automated video indexing and cataloguing for browsing and query-based retrieval.
 The Project aims at developing a novel video coding paradigm, which first partitions video data into optimal cuboid-shaped segments, based on user-defined objective functions such as polarising colours and/or textures, and then encodes them independently with additional meta-data on features defined in the objective functions.
 The outcome of the Project will enhance Australia’s cybersecurity capability and directly benefit law-enforcement agencies, traffic management, remote health services, and production line monitoring.

 Mass estimation for anomaly detection